 For Salas, his international career would last another six years, and his time in Italy would make him the most successful Chilean to play in Europe.
 Eight major trophies across a six-year spell at Lazio and Juventus – where injuries hampered much of his time in Turin – would cement his legacy as one of Chile’s all-time greats.

-Despite his troubles in Turin, only making 18 appearances in three years, his reputation was never damaged.
-His outstanding start to European life at Lazio, his records and trophies at River Plate, and his performances on the grandest stage for Chile, were enough to convince fans that Salas would return from his injury nightmare just as good.
+Despite his troubles in Turin, only making 18 appearances in three years, his reputation was never affected.
+His outstanding start to European life at Lazio, his records and trophies at River, and his performances on the grandest stage for Chile were enough to convince fans that Salas would return from his injury nightmare just as good.

-His goal record of one in every 1.8 is world-class by any measure.
-That Zamorano, who would wind down his career with an outstanding spell at Club América in Mexico, had an almost identical record suggests much about how lucky Chile were to have such strikers at their disposal at the same time.
+His goal record of one in every 1.8 is comparable to most other greats.
+That Zamorano, who would wind down his career with an outstanding spell at Club América in Mexico, had an almost identical record suggests how lucky Chile were to have such gifted strikers at their disposal at the same time.

-Looking back, it’s easy to forget that in Zamorano we have one of Real Madrid’s greatest goalscorers; an enormous accolade.
+Looking back, it’s easy to forget that in Zamorano we have one of Real Madrid’s greatest goalscorers.
 In Salas, we have one of River Plate’s greatest strikers.
 They moved to Europe with their eyes open, determined to become the best they could be.
 Through selfless football, hard work, raw power and a desire to score goals, they became one of the greatest strike duos in international football.

 And in doing so, represented the final chapter in the story of two powerful strikers using their strength, movement and aerial prowess to manipulate results for their team and working as a pair.
 With Zamorano or Salas in your side, anything was possible.
 It just took a chancing cross.